saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/testcafe.md

 ```

 ### `assertionTimeout`
 __Description__: Specifies the time (in milliseconds) TestCafe attempts to successfully execute an assertion if a selector property or a client function was passed as an actual value.
-[See link in Testcafe](https://devexpress.github.io/testcafe/documentation/reference/configuration-file.html#assertionTimeout).
+[Testcafe `assertionTimeout` definition](https://devexpress.github.io/testcafe/documentation/reference/configuration-file.html#assertionTimeout).

 __Type__: *int*